butl3ra/dboost_py/README.md

 # dboost_py
-dboost_py (decision boosting) is a Python package for performing gradient boosting to minimize downstream convex cone decision optimization programs.
+dboost_py (decision boosting) is a Python package for performing gradient boosting to minimize downstream decision regret for general convex cone decision optimization programs.

 For more information please see our publication: